whiteroomlz/simpsons-classifier/README.md

-# SimpsonsClassifier
+# simpsons-classifier
- :iphone: A simple Android app for classifying the Simpsons characters.
+ :iphone: A simple android app for classifying the Simpsons characters.